DUMPING BINS -

 My husband found me crying.
 He made it worse by telling me he had

 seen something almost as bad in the next county.
 A dumping bin

 see the signs?
 The dog or cat must be shoved through the opening to

 they put signs up so you know not drop a litter of kittens down into the dog

-At least the animals can get air if
+At least the animals can get air if they survive hitting the pavement and

-the pet is too big to lift or shove through the hole, they are usually left tied to the fence.
+lift or shove through the hole, they are usually left tied to the fence.

 I called and spoke with Officer Reeves

 because the Animal Shelter is operated by the Sheriff's Department.
 He

 assured me pets are "taken inside within a matter of hours, even on the

 weekends when the shelter is closed."
 I didn't ask him how